anjali200403/Data_Analytics/README.md

 This repository includes the projects that I have made during my Data Analytics Virtual Internship with Trainity.

-I have even attached my Data Analytics Portfolio for the purpose.

 ## What is Data Analytics?

 Data Analytics involves the exploration, analysis, interpretation, and presentation of data to discover meaningful patterns, trends, and insights.
 It encompasses a wide range of techniques and processes used to extract valuable information from datasets.